manuelyhvh/sql-server-samples/samples/features/security/always-encrypted-with-secure-enclaves/azure-sql-database/README.md

 You also need to make sure the following software is installed on your machine:

 1. PowerShell modules:
    1. Az version 5.6 or later.
 For details on how to install the Az PowerShell module, see [Install the Azure Az PowerShell module](https://docs.microsoft.com/powershell/azure/install-az-ps).
-To determine the version the Az module installed on your machine, run the following command from a PowerShell session.
+To determine the version of the Az module installed on your machine, run the following command from a PowerShell session.

      ```powershell
      Get-InstalledModule -Name Az
      ```
    1. Az.Attestation 0.1.8 or later.
 For details on how to install the Az.Attestation PowerShell module, see [Install Az.Attestation PowerShell module](https://docs.microsoft.com/azure/attestation/quickstart-powershell#install-azattestation-powershell-module).
-To determine the version the Az.Attestation module installed on your machine, run the following command from a PowerShell session.
+To determine the version of the Az.Attestation module installed on your machine, run the following command from a PowerShell session.

      ```powershell
      Get-InstalledModule -Name Az.Attestation